datamapper/datamapper.github.com/docs/create_and_destroy.markdown

 was successful or not, you can call `#saved?` on the returned resource.
 It will return `true` if the resource was successfully persisted, or `false` otherwise.

+If you want to either find the first resource matching some given criteria or just create that resource if it can't be found, you can use `#first_or_create`.

+{% highlight ruby linenos %}
+zoo = Zoo.first_or_create(:name => 'The Glue Factory')
+{% endhighlight %}

+This will first try to find a Zoo instance with the given name, and if it fails to do so, it will return a newly created Zoo with that name.

+If the criteria you want to use to query for the resource differ from the attributes you need for creating a new resource, you can pass the attributes for creating a new resource as the second parameter to `#first_or_create`, also in the form of a `#Hash`.

+{% highlight ruby linenos %}
+zoo = Zoo.first_or_create({ :name => 'The Glue Factory' }, { :inception => Time.now })
+{% endhighlight %}

+This will search for a Zoo named 'The Glue Factory' and if it can't find one, it will return a new Zoo instance with it's name set to 'The Glue Factory' and the inception set to what has been Time.now at the time of execution.
+You can see that for creating a new resource, both hash arguments will be merged so you don't need to specify the query criteria again in the second argument `Hash` that lists the attributes for creating a new resource.
+However, if you really need to create the new resource with different values from those used to query for it, the second `Hash` argument will overwrite the first one.

+{% highlight ruby linenos %}
+zoo = Zoo.first_or_create({ :name => 'The Glue Factory' }, {
+  :name      => 'Brooklyn Zoo',
+  :inception => Time.now
+})
+{% endhighlight %}

+This will search for a Zoo named 'The Glue Factory' but if it fails to find one, it will return a Zoo instance with its name set to 'Brooklyn Zoo' and its inception set to the value of Time.now at execution time.

 Save
 ----